SEKOIA-IO/documentation/_shared_content/intelligence_center/integrations/thehive.md

 ## Objective

-Collect Sekoia.io CTI feed in an existing self-managed Cortex instance , for any operational purpose such as CTI aggregation, dissemination, hunting...
+Collect Sekoia.io CTI feed in an existing self-managed Cortex instance, for any operational purpose such as CTI aggregation, dissemination, hunting...

 ## Prerequisites: